jonstephens85/gaussian-splatting-Windows/README.md

 </details>
 <br>

 ## Optimizer

 The optimizer uses PyTorch and CUDA extensions in a Python environment to produce trained models.
 These trained models are what you view in the real-time viewer.
-This is where you "processes your dataset" into 3D Guassian Splats.
+This is where you "processes your dataset" into 3D Gaussian Splats.

 ### Running

 To run the optimizer, ensure you have the Conda environment active.
 You should see (gaussian_splatting) at the front of your command prompt string.
-If you do not see it, use this command to activate the Conda environement ```conda activate gaussian_splatting```
+If you do not see it, use this command to activate the Conda environment ```conda activate gaussian_splatting```

- have pathed to the Gaussian-splatting folder within command promps
+Once you have pathed to the Gaussian-splatting folder within command prompts, simply use

-, simply use

 ```shell
 python train.py -s <path to COLMAP or NeRF Synthetic dataset>